CSSETransferOrientation/ast-manipulation-and-testing-Corbyn-Rasque/README.md

 ## Scope of Work

 All specifications for this project have been implemented, including the extra Zero Multiplication & Constant Folding functionality.
 A suite of tests have been included and run automatically on file open.
 New tests can be added to the testbench folder (inputs should include a title for the test as the first line in the input file for identification, followed by the prefix equation to test).
-These unit tests will run & complete as from within a single all-encompassing test, for which the results will print out as a simple pass/fail.
+These unit tests will run & complete from within a single all-encompassing test, for which the results will print out as a simple pass/fail.

 ## Learning Outcomes